denten-books/plain-text/main.md

 on the level of "scientific representation [@foucault_order_1994, xi]."

-There are a number of theoretical niceties here (that the reader may skip, if not interested in the history of Marxist thought): for example the concept of ideology, in the orthodox Marxist schema of things, exists as a "political superstructure [...] to which correspond definite forms of social consciousness."
+There are a number of theoretical niceties here (that the reader may skip, if not interested in the history of Marxist thought).
+For example, the concept of ideology, in the orthodox Marxist schema of things, exists as a "political superstructure [...] to which correspond definite forms of social consciousness."
 In the Marxist model, ideology floats *above* the material